 Kew's Arboretum stretches over the majority of the Gardens and is a wonderful place to see many different species of trees, including rare and ancient varities.

 Design and layout

-Kew's Arboretum holds a comprehensive collection of hardy trees, many of which are arranged in groups according to genera – meaning that trees that are related to each other are placed together for comparison and ease of research.
-However those in the northern area form mixed decorative plantings - this division reflects the historical development of the Gardens.
+Kew's Arboretum holds a comprehensive collection of hardy trees, many of which are arranged in groups according to genera, meaning that trees that are related to each other are placed together for comparison and ease of research.
+However, those in the northern area form mixed decorative plantings, and this division reflects the historical development of the Gardens.

 For management purposes, the Arboretum is divided into three areas.
-The North Arboretum includes the original 1759 botanic garden and amenity plantings, the West Arboretum includes the Lake, Bamboo Garden and Rhododendron Dell, and the South Arboretum contains Berberis Dell and Queen Charlotte's Cottage Grounds.
+The North Arboretum includes the original 1759 botanic garden and amenity plantings; the West Arboretum includes the Lake, Bamboo Garden and Rhododendron Dell; and the South Arboretum contains the Berberis Dell and the grounds of Queen Charlotte's Cottage.

 Kew's Arboretum team

 Kew's Arboretum team is responsible for managing approximately 240 acres of the Gardens at Kew and all of the trees on site, including all tree planting.
 Sward management and the management of the Arboretum Nursery also fall under the direction of the Arboretum team.